harishkumar-295/FlightFarePrediction-2021/README.md

 # Motivation

 I started to learn Machine Learning model to get most out of it.
 I came to know mathematics behind all supervised models.
-Finally it is important to work on application (real world application) to actually make a differe
+Finally it is important to work on application (real world application) to actually make a difference.

 # Installation
 The Code is written in Python 3.6.
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after cloning the repository: